stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/FLASH/Write_Protection/readme.txt

    To load the new option byte values, a system Reset is necessary, for this, the function NVIC_SystemReset() is used.

-- Programm the selected pages:
+- Program the selected pages:
-  To programm the desired pages (if the flash is not write protected) uncomment the line "#define FLASH_PAGE_PROGRAM" in main.c file.
+  To program the desired pages (if the flash is not write protected) uncomment the line "#define FLASH_PAGE_PROGRAM" in main.c file.

 If the desired pages are not write protected, an erase and a write operation are